gilith/hol/README.md

 Run
 ----

-Use hol-package contains an executable called hol-pkg, which is run as follows:
+The hol package contains an executable called hol-pkg, which is run as follows:

     Usage: hol-pkg INPUT
     where INPUT is one of the following forms: